calpoly-iandunn/csc473/project/part2.md

 will render a 640x480 image file, `output.png` consisting of the scene defined in `example.pov` using the Blinn-Phong BRDF for shading.

-  `raytrace render example.pov 640 480`
+  `raytrace render example.pov 640 480 -altbrdf`

 will render a 640x480 image file, `output.png` consisting of the scene defined in `example.pov` using your alternate BRDF for shading, perhaps Cook-Torrance.